COMINT (The Americans)

 "COMINT" is the fifth episode of the first season of the period drama television series The Americans.
 It originally aired on FX in the United States on February 27, 2013.
+The name of the episode refers to communications intelligence, a sub-category of signals intelligence that engages in dealing with messages or voice information derived from the interception of foreign communications.